wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

 Usage: setup.sh [options]... [arguments]... [filtering/postanalytics]

 OPTION                      DESCRIPTION
--b, --batch                 batch mode, non-interactive installation -t, --token TOKEN           Node token. only used in batch mode -c, --cloud CLOUD           Wallarm Cloud, one of US/EU/EU2, default EU, only used in batch mode -H, --host HOST             Wallarm API address, fore example api.wallarm.com or us1.api.wallarm.com, only used in batch mode -P, --port PORT             Wallarm API pot, fore example 443
+-b, --batch                 Batch mode, non-interactive installation.
+-t, --token TOKEN           Node token, only used in a batch mode.
+-c, --cloud CLOUD           Wallarm Cloud, one of US/EU/EU2, default is EU, only used in a batch mode.
+-H, --host HOST             Wallarm API address, for example, api.wallarm.com or us1.api.wallarm.com, only used in a batch mode.
+-P, --port PORT             Wallarm API pot, for example, 443.
-    --no-ssl                disable SSL for Wallarm API access --no-verify             disable SSL certificates verification -f, --force                 always create a new instance in Cloud -h, --help
+    --no-ssl                Disable SSL for Wallarm API access.
+    --no-verify             Disable SSL certificates verification.
+-f, --force                 Always create a new instance in a Cloud.
+-h, --help
     --version
 ```

-The all-in-one installation script can work in **interactive mode** (default), when it asks several questions, and **batch (non-interactive) mode** when the node is installed into the EU cloud completely automatically.

-In interactive mode the following is asked by the script:

-* Connect to cloud?
-* To which cloud: [US Cloud](https://us1.my.wallarm.com/) or [EU Cloud](https://my.wallarm.com/)?
+Note that:

+* The `--batch` option enables a **batch (non-interactive) mode**.
+In this mode, if you do not use additional parameters, the node is installed immediately after script laungh, requiring no additional interaction or data input from the user.
+Batch mode:

-* Wallarm token
+    * Requires `--token`

-Also interactive mode includes a reminder that you need to configure the installed node.
+    * Installs node into EU Cloud by default
+    * Allows script behavior modifications with additional options

-Note that the `filtering/postanalytics` argument allows installing [separately](../../admin-en/installation-postanalytics-en.md#postanalytics-module-installation-via-all-in-one-installation-script) the postanalytics module.
-Without the argument filtering and postanalytics part are installed altogether.
+* The `filtering/postanalytics` switcher allows installing [separately](../../admin-en/installation-postanalytics-en.md#postanalytics-module-installation-via-all-in-one-installation-script) the postanalytics module.
+If switcher is not used, filtering and postanalytics part are installed altogether.